Derlens/Hangman/README.md

  Hangman Game

 Overview

    This is a Python implementation of the classic word-guessing game Hangman.
 The game allows multiple players to take turns guessing a secret word, with a maximum of six incorrect guesses before the game ends.

 Features

-Supports multiple players
+  * Supports multiple players

-Loads words from an external file (words.txt)
+  * Loads words from an external file (words.txt)

-Randomly selects a secret word for each round
+  * Randomly selects a secret word for each round

-Displays guessed letters and hidden portions of the word
+  * Displays guessed letters and hidden portions of the word

-Allows players to switch after reaching the maximum number of mistakes
+  * Allows players to switch after reaching the maximum number of mistakes

 Game Rules

-The program selects a secret word from words.txt.
+  1. The program selects a secret word from words.txt.

-A player tries to guess the word by entering full words (not single letters).
+  2. A player tries to guess the word by entering full words (not single letters).

-If the guessed word matches the secret word, the player wins the round.
+  3. If the guessed word matches the secret word, the player wins the round.

-If the guessed word is incorrect, the mistake count increases.
+  4. If the guessed word is incorrect, the mistake count increases.

-Each player has a maximum of 6 incorrect guesses before switching to the next player.
+  5. Each player has a maximum of 6 incorrect guesses before switching to the next player.

-The game continues until all players have played or a player wins.
+  6. The game continues until all players have played or a player wins.

 Installation & Setup

-Ensure you have Python 3 installed.
+  1. Ensure you have Python 3 installed.

-Clone or download this repository.
+  2. Clone or download this repository.

-Prepare a words.txt file in the same directory, containing words for the game (one word per line).
+  3. Prepare a words.txt file in the same directory, containing words for the game (one word per line).

-Run the game with:
+  4. Run the game with:

-bash
-Copy

-Edit
      python hangman.py

 File Structure

-hangman.py – Main script to run the game
+  * hangman.py – Main script to run the game

-words.txt – List of possible secret words
+  * words.txt – List of possible secret words

 How to Play

-Run the script.
+  1. Run the script.

-Enter the number of players.
+  2. Enter the number of players.

-Each player takes turns guessing words.
+  3. Each player takes turns guessing words.

-The game ends when a player correctly guesses the word or all players run out of turns.
+  4. The game ends when a player correctly guesses the word or all players run out of turns.

 Future Enhancements

-Improve the UI with ASCII art for Hangman
+  * Improve the UI with ASCII art for Hangman

-Add difficulty levels with different word lengths
+  * Add difficulty levels with different word lengths

-Implement a scoring system
+  * Implement a scoring system